The value of control amid chaos with Max Thorpe

 10 months on from what is now regarded as one of the most dramatic sequences of events in the history of ocean sport, Max made the decision to take on the challenge again.
 This resulted from a tumultuous but eye-opening self-analysis.
 As he prepares for this ‘comeback’, the blissful ignorance of the fateful first attempt is replaced by the first-hand experience of a worst-case scenario.
 It requires new outlooks, adapted strategies and a tougher mental resilience to head back and face the challenge again on the 12th December 2019.

-Some of the key themes of insight are:
+Some of the key themes and insight into resilience are:

 Decision Making Under Pressure